I needed a new milk frother for my morning coffee, so I went to my favorite ecommerce store to buy one.

 Why Is Social Proof Important For Your Ecommerce Business?

 Let me show you how powerful social proof is and its influence.
-Here are numbers you need to know:
+Here are the numbers you need to know:

 - Nine out of ten customers look up online reviews before a purchase.